khoa2520/Khoa2520/README.md

 ## I'm a Student, Developer!!

-- 🌱 I’m currently learning React 🤣
+- 🌱 I’m currently learning Angular & React 🤣
 - 🥅 2022 Goals: Become a Front-end Developer
 - ⚡ Fun fact: I love to Graphic design and Listen to music